tapis-project/tapis-client-java/README.md

 The output of `gen_spec.sh` will be under the `target` directory of the corresponding sub-project, according to the `module_name` we pass as the second parameter of `gen_spec.sh`.

-To compile the whole Java SDK project with different spec path specified for each project, we can do the following:
+To quickly compile the whole Java SDK project with different spec path specified for each project, we can do the following:

 ```
-mvn clean package \
+mvn clean package -DskipTest\
 -DappsSpecPath=https://raw.githubusercontent.com/tapis-project/openapi-apps/dev/AppsAPI.yaml \
 -DauthSpecPath=https://raw.githubusercontent.com/tapis-project/authenticator/dev/service/resources/openapi_v3.yml \
 -DfilesSpecPath=https://raw.githubusercontent.com/tapis-project/openapi-files/dev/FilesAPI.yaml \